 How to Make Homemade Lemonade Concentrate

-The steps to make it
+The 4 simple steps to make this recipe are:

 - Wash & Slice lemons in half